CodingMauri/album-gallery/README.md

 # Album Gallery
-- This Album Gallery will allow you to search up a track or artist and it will return their album art along with a link to go and check it out on lastFM.
+- This Album Gallery will allow you to search up a track or artist and it will return their album art.
+Then the user can click on it and it will send them to that specific albums information which tells them when the album was published, how many listeners it has and more!.

 ## User